FrancesRomero/francesromero.github.io/about.md

 ## Thanks

 Thank you for checking out my page!
-I appreciate you taking the time to check it out :)
+I appreciate you taking the time to visit :)